Some Glendarragh Poems of Michael Hartnett: Poems from the Hearth

 ‘Maiden Street Ballad’ contains a number of autobiographical segments; from his early days in Lower Maiden Street where they rented from Legsa Murphy; then later he eloquently documents the move to the new housing scheme in Assumpta Park.
 However, the most notorious segment is the ten ribald verses from 27 to 37 which describe a virtual pub crawl of all of Newcastle West’s 26 public houses which were doing business in 1980.
 These verses portray Hartnett at his best, they are witty, they are caustic, they are slanderous; they poke fun at his friends, and especially at his brothers and cousins.
 BUT there is also great sadness.

 The ‘pub crawl’ begins in Stanza 27 and the poet bemoans the fact that he visits too many pubs.
 The first pub mentioned is Dinny Pa’s, owned and run by Dinny Pa Aherne.
 The pub was situated where The Weekly Observer now has its offices.
+Local lore has it that the pub broke all records in Munster for whiskey sales because Dinny Pa couldn’t pull a pint!
 In more recent times this pub was owned by another doggie man, Ted Danaher from Knockaderry.
-By the way, the present pub known as The Forge which was next door to Dinny Pa’s is not mentioned in the Ballad because it was closed at the time and has only reopened in recent years.
+By the way, the present pub known as The Forge next door to Dinny Pa’s is not mentioned in the Ballad because it was closed then and has only reopened in recent years.
 This pub was originally the property of J.J.
-Hough and his wife Nora (nee Dore).
+Hough and his wife Mary (nee Dore).
 The pub was subsequently bought by John Sullivan from Killarney and he eventually sold it on and it has had a number of incarnations in recent years.
 Next, he mentions The Silver Dollar in Lower Maiden Street, which was originally owned by Bill Flynn.
 By the 1970s The Silver Dollar had been passed down to his daughter Margaret and her husband John Kelly who was originally from Broadford and who was at that time a Fine Gael County Councillor.
 He then takes a big jump to the other side of town and mentions Mike Flynn’s in Churchtown, now The Ballintemple.

 In Stanza 29 he mentions two other pubs who were making waves in the town in the late 70s.
 Tom Meaney was doing a roaring trade in The Turnpike – also the venue for Zanadu’s Nite Club – and to encourage punters he held quizzes on Sundays in which Des Healy and Joe White excelled.
 He also mentions Mike Kelly who at that time was running the Ten Knights of Desmond pub in the Square.
 He was leasing the pub from Jimmy and Mary Lee and the pub is now being run by their son, Joe.
 Mike Kelly was endeavouring to raise standards and expectations and so had peanuts and cheese available for his ‘better-class clients’ who ‘dine free there on Sundays, the chancers’.

 Stanza 30 mentions The Tally-Ho and this was situated across the road from the Carnegie Library which at that time housed St. Ita’s Secondary School, owned and managed by Jim Breen and which, of course, had been Hartnett’s alma mater.
 Some ruffians in the town claimed that The Tally-Ho was the unofficial staff room for St. Ita’s – but that’s for another day!
 He tells us he’d ‘go there more often but Mike Cremin sings’.
 Nearby on the corner was John Whelan’s pub.
 John was Pat Whelan’s father and was a legend in GAA circles having given a lifetime to Newcastle West, West Board and County Board administration.
-This was the local of Hartnett’s ‘cousin’ Billy O’Connor, or Billy the Barber as he was better known and who was, in fact, married to Hartnett’s aunt, Kit Harnett.
+This was the same John Whelan who had joined the railway service in Newcastle West in 1945 and had worked there until its eventual closure on Friday, October 31st, 1975.
+Later as Chairperson of The Limerick and Kerry Railway Society in the 80s John and others were instrumental in preserving the railways ‘Permanent Way’ which was initially developed by the visionary Great Southern Trail group and today forms the route for the amazing local amenity, The Limerick Greenway.
+Having retired from CIE John had moved into the pub business and had purchased the Corner House which was the local of Hartnett’s ‘cousin’ Billy O’Connor, or Billy the Barber as he was better known and who was, in fact, married to Hartnett’s aunt, Kit Harnett.

 In Stanza 31 he doesn’t name a pub but I presume he is still in The Corner House with his relations and various ‘cousins’!
 Hartnett’s brother, Dinny was a postman in town at this time and Michael makes sure to mention Dinny a number of times, and not always in glowing terms.
 Here he joins his brother, and some of Dinny’s colleagues, Tony Roche and Davy Horan for a session.
 The Christmas flavour of the ballad is maintained when he says, ‘You can hear Dinny laugh miles up the Cork Road / as he adds up his Christmas donations!’.